 Let go of the worries you have no control over.
 Accept them as they are and take positive steps towards the things you can change.

-Stop carrying what other people think of you
+Stop caring what other people think of you

 “What other people think of you is none of your business.
 If you start to make it your business, you’ll be offended for the rest of your life.” – Deepak Chopra